department-of-veterans-affairs/va.gov-team/products/facilities/regional-offices/research/research_sessions_issue_template.md

 - [ ] Pilot session has been conducted and any relevant edits have been made to research protocol
 - [ ] Observers and Notetakers have shared their notes with Research Lead
+- [ ] All notes are stored in the research folder
+- [ ] Participant demographics have been recorded in a recruitment tracker
-- [ ] Research Lead has downloaded all session recording to their local machine
+- [ ] Research Lead has downloaded all session recording to their local machine for synthesis
 - [ ] We have conducted enough sessions to satify our intended demographics from research plan
   - [ ] OR Product Owner has signed off that we've done enough to move forward